Australian Screen

 Palace of Dreams television program – 1985

-In this acclaimed drama series, an aspiring writer arrives in Sydney from the country only to be caught up in the turbulent and desperate times of the Great Depression.
+In this acclaimed drama series, an aspiring writer arrives in Sydney from the country during the turbulent and desperate times of the Great Depression.

 Pensions for Veterans documentary – 1953